dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/standalone-with-azure-active-directory-b2c.md

 Record the following information:

-* AAD B2C instance (for example, `https://contoso.b2clogin.com/`, which includes the trailing slash).
+* AAD B2C instance (for example, `https://contoso.b2clogin.com/`, which includes the trailing slash): The instance is the scheme and host of an Azure B2C app registration, which can be found by opening the **Endpoints** window from the **App registrations** page in the Azure portal.
-* AAD B2C Tenant domain (for example, `contoso.onmicrosoft.com`).
+* AAD B2C Primary/Publisher/Tenant domain (for example, `contoso.onmicrosoft.com`): The domain is available as the **Publisher domain** in the **Branding** blade of the Azure portal for the registered app.

 Follow the guidance in [Tutorial: Register an application in Azure Active Directory B2C](/azure/active-directory-b2c/tutorial-register-applications) again to register an AAD app for the *Client app* and then do the following: